- How is commercial arbitration used and what are the recent trends?

 - a document signed by the parties;

-- letter, fax, telegram or other means of telecommunication exchanged between the parties; or
+- a letter, fax, telegram or other means of telecommunication exchanged between the parties; or

 - electronic means.

-- A document containing an arbitration agreement is referred to with the aim of making it an inseparable part of the main agreement.
+- A document containing an arbitration agreement is referred to, so it is an inseparable part of the main agreement.

 Separate arbitration agreement

-Under the doctrine of separability, the parties can choose either to include an arbitration clause in the main contract, or to sign a separate arbitration agreement.
+The parties can choose to either include an arbitration clause in the main contract or sign a separate arbitration agreement.